Pratt Institute: Manhattan Center

-The Pratt Manhattan center, located at 144 West 14th Street, between 6th and 7th Avenue, is home to associate degrees programs, a bachelor's degree program, and graduate programs.
+The Pratt Manhattan Center (PMC) building, located at 144 West 14th Street, between 6th and 7th Avenue, is home to associate degrees programs, a bachelor's degree program, and graduate programs.
 The School of Continuing and Professional Studies also offers non-credit courses and certificate programs.
 This seven-story historic building was acquired by Pratt in 2000.
-The institute restored the building's exterior to its original facade highlighting its decorative architectural and design elements and renovated the interior to feature its high ceilings and wood beams.
+The institute restored the building's exterior to its original facade, highlighting its decorative architectural and design elements, and renovated the interior to feature its high ceilings and wood beams.

 In 1974, the New York Phoenix School of Design, formerly the New York School of Applied Design for Women and the Phoenix Art Institute, merged with the Pratt Institute to form the Pratt-New York Phoenix School of Design, which offered three-year certificate programs in art and design at least into the late 1970s.
 It is located in the landmark New York School of Applied Design Building at 160 Lexington Avenue, at the northwest corner of Lexington and 30th Street.
-At this time, Manhattan had long been the epicenter of publishing design during the latter-twentieth century.
-This new commercial-art-dedicated satellite was modeled to apply intensely concentrated vocational training in graphic design, illustration, package design, and textile design.
-Its faculty was largely composed of Manhattan's working professionals.
-Magazines, books, music albums, movie posters, print and television advertisements, and packaging for all forms of retail products were the intended goals for its graduates, as well as Manhattan's omnipresent fashion industry.
-In addition, the below-ground space in the school was converted into a state-of-the-art printmaking facility, teaching artist-created lithography, silk screening, and engraving.